Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ## Features
 ### Existing Features

 - On the Homepage (index.html) you can see the menu navigation bar with relevant Fontawesome icons.
-When you hover, the background color becomes green (#3b853f).
+When you hover, the background color turns green (#3b853f).
 This color sees you through the whole page, you find it in the portrait picture,  borders, buttons.
-Besides this gradiation, I've used only black and white.
+Besides this gradiation, I used only black and white.
-You can also see a small introduction, a portrait picture, three navigation buttons helping in orientation on the page, and also three rounded icons leading you to my social media profiles.
+You can also see a small introduction, a portrait picture, three navigation buttons helping in orientation on the page, and also three rounded icons leading you to my social media accounts.
 - On About me page you can find two navigation bars, first one is the menu I've presented before, the other one is the footer containing two buttons, drawing the attention to my LinkedIn profile and GitHub repositories.
 These two navigation items appear on three of the four pages (I thought that having a footer on my Homepage makes the general aspect too cluttered.
 On this page, I have a small introduction about myself, and a timeline with my imaginary and real work history.
 The basic structure of the timeline was written by Andrew R McHugh, you can find the source code [here](https://codepen.io/armthethinker/pen/nEtke).
  It was significantly modified.